thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 15.1.
 The last section was pretty complicated and abstract, what with all the invisible "colliders" and "wrapping boundary" and whatnot, so let's take a breather and do something a little more down to earth.
 Literally, because we're going to be putting more habitats down on the earth.
 Oh, and more enemies to come and steal them.

+While we're at is, we'll give each PlacePlanet instance a .levelIndex, so that we can increase the difficulty as the player progresses through the levels.
+Not that that's implemented yet, but it'll save us time later.

-Open up PlaceDefault.ts and replace the existing constructor with the following:
+Open up PlacePlanet.ts and replace the existing constructor with the following:

-	constructor()
+	levelIndex: number;

+	constructor(levelIndex: number)
 	{
 		var size = Coords.fromXY(800, 300);

+		super
+		(
+			"Level " + (levelIndex + 1),
+			PlacePlanet.defnBuild().name,
+			null, // parentName
+			size,
+			[] // entities
+		);

+		this.levelIndex = levelIndex;

 		var entities =
 		[
-			PlaceDefault.cameraEntity(Coords.fromXY(800, 300) ),
+			PlacePlanet.cameraEntity(Coords.fromXY(800, 300) ),
 			Planet.fromSizeAndHorizonHeight
 			(
 				Coords.fromXY(800, 300), 50